Luracast/Restler/public/examples/_001_helloworld/readme.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the above links fail, it could be due to missing `.htaccess` file or URL Rewriting is not supported in your server.
+If the above links fail, it could be due to missing `.htaccess` file or URL
+Rewriting is not supported in your server.
+If you are on Apache Server, make sure
+`AllowOverride` is set to `All` instead of `None` in the `httpd.conf` file.

-Try the following links instead
+In case you could not get URL Rewriting to work, try the following links instead

 GET [index.php/say/hello](index.php/say/hello)
 :